mikey-t/project-omega/README.md

 ## Next Steps

-- Setup logging abstraction to allow us to add structured logging with a correlation ID for inter-service calls (will use Serilog)
+- Logging changes
+  - Experiment with Serilog json formatter
+  - Add correlation ID and other contextual info to log entries
 - Add additional documentation
   - Diagrams of how docker simulation works
   - Docker dependencies